Beeswax wrap: Food wastage

-The anti-microbial effects of beeswax wrap
+Anti-microbial effects

 The spoilage of food products caused by microbes is a concern for many sub-sectors of the food industry.
 An estimated 25% of the world's food is lost due to microorganism activity.
 Such food spoilage results in food wastage as products become unsuitable for consumption, causing large financial losses.
 Recent technological progression has led to the development of techniques targeted to prevent the activity and growth of food contaminating microbes.

 The anti-microbial properties of food wrap containing beeswax are attributed to propolis.
 Propolis is a resin-like material made by bees from tree buds.

 A 2017 study conducted by Pinto, Pankowski and Nano for the Journal of Microbiology, Biotechnology and Food Sciences discovered that beeswax wrap is capable of preventing the activity of microbes that contaminate food by inhibiting the viable cell count of bacteria.
 This implies that beeswax wrap can constrain the spread of food-borne bacterial pathogens and contribute to the prevention of food spoilage.
 Pinto, Pankowski and Nano investigated beeswax wrap's anti-microbial activity against bacteria, fungi and viruses.
 Food borne pathogens are found among each of these groups.

 To detect the anti-bacterial activity of beeswax wrap they incubated the wrap with bacterial cells in a liquid phase.
 They used Salmonella enteritidis, a gram-negative bacterium, and Staphylococcus aureus, a gram-positive bacterium and common cause of stomach infections.
 Both bacteria were exposed to beeswax wrap.
 It was found that incubation with the beeswax wrap led to a decline in the number of both cells and a decline in bacterial activity.

 To detect the anti-yeast activity of beeswax wraps two strains of Saccharomyces cerevsiae were incubated in a liquid phase with the beeswax wrap.
 A small decrease in cell count was noted.
 This decrease was not large enough to conclude that beeswax wrap reduces yeast-activity.

 To determine the anti-viral capacity of beeswax wrap bacteriophages M13 and P1 were incubated in a liquid phase with the beeswax wrap.
 Results showed a decrease in the number of active phage particles.
 This decrease was not large enough to conclude that beeswax wrap has the ability to inactivate viral particles.

 Pinto, Pankowski and Nano concluded that beeswax wrap has anti-bacterial properties, however they were unable to conclude that it had anti-fungal or anti-viral properties.